Clinical Trial Transparency and Data Sharing Policy

 Disclosure of Results

-Baxter will post results (e.g. clinical study report synopses) of its completed applicable human clinical research on any device or product approved or cleared for marketing within one year of study completion, or within 30 days of regulatory approval or clearance, as appropriate.
+Baxter will post results (e.g. clinical study report synopses) of its completed applicable human clinical research on any device or product approved or cleared for marketing within one year of study completion, or within 30 days of regulatory approval or clearance, as appropriate if results aren’t disclosed elsewhere.
 Disclosure will be made on clinicaltrials.gov and/or other websites in compliance with industry standards and applicable local regulations.
 Baxter may also elect to post results from other human subject research.

 Publication of Data